 In many small businesses, the major reason fraudsters can commit their crimes is because management trusts them so much.
 They are family members or longtime friends, or they have proven work records and years of service.
 That high trust level enables fraudsters to hide their activities.
 Even when business owners find suspicious behavior, they often believe it is inconceivable that employees would violate these trusted relationships.
 So, consequently, they hesitate to investigate, which results in much larger frauds.

-GET THE HELP YOU NEED NOW!
-If you suspect anything, you probably need our services and the further you delay calling, the larger and larger the fraud dollars and loss to you and your business.
+If you suspect anything, you probably need our forensic accounting services and the further you delay calling, the larger and larger the fraud dollars and loss to you and your business.
 Call today to 501-224-0610 and ask for Ann Dorsey.